 6. The paleo diet encourages you eat when hungry and stop when full.

 One of the best things a woman can do for normal hormone production is to be in sync with her natural hunger signals.
 Overeating can increase hormone production above healthy levels.
 Undereating can decrease hormone production below healthy levels.
-Both over-production and under-production of hormones can cause infertility, impaired mental health, mood disturbances, fatigue, and insomnia.
+Both over-production and under-production of hormones can cause fertility issues, impaired mental health, mood disturbances, fatigue, and insomnia.

 Paleo does not demand that you count calories.
 It does not encourage you to be restrictive.
 It does not want you to be in rigid control of your food intake.
 In fact, it demands that you do the opposite.
 It encourages you to eat when hungry and stop when full, one of the most important factors for balancing hormones and being a healthy woman at a healthy weight.